Asghar Khan: Initial years and Justice Party

 Khan actively campaigned in East Pakistan where he was very popular, advocating for the rights of the people of East Pakistan prior to and after the 1971 War.

 Asghar Khan formed the Justice Party (JP) on 13 March 1969.
 In terms of social justice and economic policies, it was characterised as a left-oriented party, while in its approach to Islamic values, it aligned more with right-wing principles.

-The first to join the party were veteran Muslim Leaguers such as Mian Bashir Ahmad and his wife, along with Saeed Enver, a former member of the All-India Muslim League's Working Committee.
+The first to join the party were veteran Muslim Leaguers such as Mian Bashir Ahmad and his wife, along with Saeed Enver, a former member of the Working Committee of the All-India Muslim League.
 They were soon followed by Sheikh Khalid Mahmood, the General Secretary of the Kashmir Liberation Movement, Mian Manzar Bashir, a prominent member of the Council Muslim League, Rahim Bux Soomro, and two notable leaders of the Urdu-speaking community, Hafiz Mubarik Ali Shah and Khalid Bin Jaffar, who joined alongside their entire groups.

-Abu Hisham, a leader of the Palestine Liberation Organization and Al-Fatah met with Asghar Khan in June 1969 and explained to him the activities of the organisation.
-Khan assured Abu Hisham of full support from himself and his party, saying that he would be ready to visit any place to give any advice or help to the Palestinian militants.
-Hisham thanked Khan for the assurance of cooperation and support.

 The Justice Party merged into the Pakistan Democratic Party (PDP) on 24 June 1969, which elected Nurul Amin as its chairman.
 In this capacity, Asghar Khan was appointed as the Chairman of the Manifesto Committee.
-Mushtaq Ahmed, author of the book Politics Without Social Change, noted that "He (Note: i.e. Asghar Khan) was already an author of a manifesto issued earlier by the Justice Party, which was sufficiently radical, to raise hopes that the draft would be influenced by his thinking".
+Mushtaq Ahmed, author of the book Politics Without Social Change, noted that Asghar Khan was "already an author of a manifesto issued earlier by the Justice Party, which was sufficiently radical, to raise hopes that the draft would be influenced by his thinking".